-Ferrous sulphate which is the major source of iron to plants has the problem of getting converted in to unavailable forms and hence has lower use efficiency.
+"Ferrous sulphate which is the major source of iron to plants has the problem of getting converted in to unavailable forms and hence has lower use efficiency.
 Chelated forms of iron fertilizers showed higher use efficiency than sulphate forms and hence can be applied at 8 to 10 times lesser dose than their corresponding salts.
-In chelates, the metal is surrounded by organic molecules that it cannot react with other substances and converted in to insoluble forms.
+In chelates, the metal is surrounded by organic molecules that it cannot react with other substances and converted in to insoluble forms"[15].
 Vempati and Loeppert [1] observed that when compared to the inorganic form such as sulfates, chelates are most effective.
 The absorption of ions is enhanced by chelating agents.
 Alloway [2] reported that chelated fertilizers are widely used for foliar applications, compatible for tank mixing with many pesticide and fungicide formulations, but more expensive than inorganic compounds.
-In this study, new chelated Fe formulation using citric acid as chelating agents was developed and evaluated with maize crop.
+Chelated form of fertilizers have many advantages over inorganic fertilizers but they are expensive and synthetic chelating agents are toxic to environment.
+Hence, in this study, new chelated Fe formulation using citric acid, a naturally occurring organic acid as chelating agent was developed and evaluated with maize crop.